UM-A2SRL/AePW3-LDWG/03_2023_JA_Riso_Cesnik/03_Static_Structural/README.txt

+The folders contain the results from the built-up finite element model and UM/NAST.

 The results are in the form of deformed configurations and tip sweeps.

 The deformed configuration files list the spanwise and vertical positions in the columns (in this order).
 Vertical positions are given in % semispan.